emipa606/ConvertThenEnslave/README.md

 There is also an option to first reduce resistance before enslaving.
 This can be disabled in the options.

-If you like this one, take a look at my other prisoner interaction-mods https://steamcommunity.com/sharedfiles/filedetails/?id=2702584632]Convert Then Recruit, https://steamcommunity.com/sharedfiles/filedetails/?id=2838846353]Convert Then Release and https://steamcommunity.com/sharedfiles/filedetails/?id=2506029522]Release When Healthy
+[strike]If you like this one, take a look at my other prisoner interaction-mods https://steamcommunity.com/sharedfiles/filedetails/?id=2702584632]Convert Then Recruit, https://steamcommunity.com/sharedfiles/filedetails/?id=2838846353]Convert Then Release and https://steamcommunity.com/sharedfiles/filedetails/?id=2506029522]Release When Healthy [/strike]

+So I've previously made some different prisoner interraction-mods and since the total number of different options started getting out of hand I combined them into a new mod, https://steamcommunity.com/sharedfiles/filedetails/?id=2841231775]Custom Prisoner Interactions
+This mod will still stay around for those who want it but the new mod has the same features as all the others combined plus some improvements.

 ![Image](https://i.imgur.com/O0IIlYj.png)